grame-cncm/faustdoc/src/tutorials/debugging.md

 2 i0 16
 ```

-## Debugging rdtable and rwtable primitives
+## Debugging `rdtable` and `rwtable` Primitives

 The [rdtable](../manual/syntax.md#rdtable-primitive) primitive uses a read index, and the [rwtable](../manual/syntax.md#rdtable-primitive) primitive uses a read index and a write index.
-The table size is known at compile time, and read/write indexes must stay inside the table to avoid memory access crashes at runtime.
+The table size is known at compile time, and read/write indexes must stay inside the table to avoid memory-access crashes at runtime.

-The [-ct](../manual/debugging.md#the-ct-option) option can be used to check table index range and generate safe table access code.
+The [-ct](../manual/debugging.md#the-ct-option) option can be used to check table index ranges and generate safe table access code.

-For the following DSP table.dsp program:
+For the following `table.dsp` program:

 ```
 process = rwtable(SIZE, 0.0, rdx, _, wdx)